TheReal3rd/Future-2.9/README.md

 # Future 2.9
 Future that is free and open source.
 How software should be.

+#Check list:
+1. Identify All the classes / Organize them.
+2. Make the Client Build with only required modules & components working.
+3. Fix Bugs.
+4. Make all modules working.
+5. Fix Bugs.
+6. Done.

 #TODO
 1. Modules Semi Complete
    1. Module Manager Half Done